Welcome to today's edition of the Rush 24-7 podcast.

 Venezuela shouldn't feel threatened by us, blah, blah, blah.

-Uh and lost the vote was on the the poor areas of town and the poor populations, uh, primarily of Caracas, but throughout the country, uh, who and they were going to supposedly be the prime beneficiaries of all this socialism.
+Now, in Chavez's case, the place that he actually lost the debate and lost the vote was on the poor areas of town, the poor populations, primarily of Caracas, but throughout the country.

-You can't, there are shortages of food, I mean, basic staple.
+You can't, there are shortages of food.

 Socialism just doesn't work.

-And it's not inevitable, despite leftists in this country and around the world trying to make everybody think uh that it is.
+And it's not inevitable, despite leftists in this country and around the world trying to make everybody think that it is.

-Hugo S Hugo Chavez down to defeat in terms of his reforms.
+Hugo Chavez down to defeat in terms of his reforms.

-All right, uh the hostages had been released, and their alleged captor arrested a regal-looking Hillary Clinton strolled out of her Washington home, the picture of calm in the face of crisis.
+A regal-looking Hillary Clinton strolled out of her Washington home, the picture of calm in the face of crisis.

 This made me want to puke.